What has MCCID achieved during its existence?

 House Visit activity was included as part of MCCID’s program of bridging the gap between deaf students and their mostly hearing families.
 This is part of the student’s Personality Development and Public Relations subject.
 It has renewed relationships among parents and deaf children as well as developed bonding between the school and the family.
 Most families don’t know how to communicate through sign language.
 This has become an opportunity for the parents to talk to their children spontaneously with the aid of a sign language interpreter.
 This program has proven to be successful and effective in bridging the communication gap between deaf children and their parents.
 No other school does this program.

 Former Senator now President Gloria Macapagal-Arroyo accepted four more deaf graduates of MCCID to work under her senatorial staff.

 MCCID Graduate Receives Encoder of the Year Award

 MCCID 2nd batch graduate, Leah Lopez bested all the hearing employees and among her 14 other deaf counterparts by winning the Encoder of the Year award during this years’ Team Building Seminar sponsored by NOVA Management Corporation.
-The company is a data encoding services corporation that accepts hearing impaired in their work force mostly from MCCID.
+The company is a data encoding services corporation that accepts the hearing impaired in their workforce mostly from MCCID.
 Other deaf alumni also received awards.
-They are: Aldrin Medina, Perfect Attendance Award; Reynaldo Famisan, Most Promising Employee and Joel Billedo, Most Improved Performance Award.
-Each received P500 cash reward aside from the certificate of recognition.
+They are Aldrin Medina, Perfect Attendance Award; Reynaldo Famisan, Most Promising Employee and Joel Billedo, Most Improved Performance Award.
+Each received a P500 cash reward aside from the certificate of recognition.